nus-cs2103/website-base/admin/overview-for-teachers.md

 </div>
 <p/>

-As the module is heavy on the practice side, it does not contain a heavy/deep theory component.
+As the course is heavy on the practice side, it does not contain a heavy/deep theory component.
 Therefore, the **exam assesses whether students can _fluently_ apply a variety of concepts in a real project context**, by requiring students to answer questions at a rapid pace (e.g., 2 minutes per MCQ + Short answer question pair).
 The exam is open-book.

 ----------------------------{.thick-1 .border-danger}

 # Challenges{.text-danger}

-Albeit being academically strong, most our students lack programming experience outside of school modules.
+Albeit being academically strong, most our students lack programming experience outside of school courses.
 Getting them to be ready to work in an actual SE project is a formidable challenge. especially when done at a scale of ~500 students/semester.
-Following from the main goal of the module (i.e., preparing students for internships), there are two key requirements that makes CS2103/T harder to run than a typical first SE module:
+Following from the main goal of the course (i.e., preparing students for internships), there are two key requirements that makes CS2103/T harder to run than a typical first SE course:

-1. **The need to train students on the iterative software development process**: While the more common approach is for the first SE module to train students on a _sequential_ (i.e., _waterfall_) process and move to an _iterative_ process in the second SE module, this module needs to train students on the more industry-friendly iterative process from the beginning, as some may go for internships before taking a second SE module.
+1. **The need to train students on the iterative software development process**: While the more common approach is for the first SE course to train students on a _sequential_ (i.e., _waterfall_) process and move to an _iterative_ process in the second SE course, this course needs to train students on the more industry-friendly iterative process from the beginning, as some may go for internships before taking a second SE course.
 2. **The need to train students to work in both greenfield and brownfield projects**: As internships can involve both types of projects, we need to train students for both.

 ---------------------------{.dotted .border-danger}

 ### Challenge 1: Iterative topic delivery can disorient students.{.text-danger}

 When following an iterative process in the project, topic coverage itself needs to be iterative i.e., cover basics of all topics first, and go progressively deeper into all topics (in parallel) as the semester progresses. %%Reason: we cannot spend the first few weeks on the topic of _Requirements_ alone because students need to know about design, implementation, testing, etc. when doing their first iteration of the project%%.
 However, iterative topic coverage results in each topic being delivered as multiple fragments over many weeks, which can disorient students and make it harder for them to see the 'full picture'.
-The [module timeline](timeline.html) page shows how the module jumps between multiple topics every week.
+The [course timeline](timeline.html) page shows how the course jumps between multiple topics every week.

-**Solution: A full-fledged module website to guide students through the module contents.** We built a website authoring tool called [MarkBind](https://markbind.org) that we then used to create the module website.
+**Solution: A full-fledged course website to guide students through the course contents.** We built a website authoring tool called [MarkBind](https://markbind.org) that we then used to create the course website.
 MarkBind is able to present the same content in different ways without duplicating content.
 Here is an example of how this helps with the disorientation caused by the iterative topic delivery:
  * The topics covered each week are presented as a separate page (e.g., the [Schedule -> Week 7 -> Topics](../schedule/week7/topics.html) page), with additional commentary (in light green boxes) to guide students through the topics.
  * The same content are presented in their logical order in the [Textbook page](../se-book-adapted/index.html).
 This can be used when students study for exams at the end of the semester, or when when looking up a topic.